MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-set-up-interest-on-arrears.md

 ---
-    title: How to: Set Up Interest on Arrears | Microsoft Docs
+    title: How to Set Up Interest on Arrears | Microsoft Docs
     description: For each finance charge term, you can specify how interest on arrears must be calculated.
 You can set up finance charge calculations with different interest rates for different periods.
     services: project-madeira
     documentationcenter: ''